tweedegolf/storage-abstraction/README.md

 switchStorage(config: StorageConfig): void;
 ```

 Switch to another storage type in an existing `Storage` instance at runtime.
 The config object is the same type of object that you use to instantiate a storage.
 This method can be handy if your application needs a view on multiple storages.
 If your application needs to copy over files from one storage to another, say for instance from Google Cloud to Amazon S3, then it is more convenient to create 2 separate `Storage` instances.
+This method is also called by the constructor to instantiate the initial storage type.

 ## How it works